vintaclectic/website-content/post/cli/bash/index.md

 When you are writing your commands in the shell, notice that you can move left and right with the arrow keys.
 This is a shell feature.
 You can move around your commands, press the backspace button and correct commands.
 Pressing the `enter` key tells the shell to go and let the system execute the command.

-This is normal and accepted behavior as of 2019, but something that probably made "wow" the early UNIX users.
+This is normal and accepted behavior, but something that probably made "wow" the early UNIX users.

 Keyboard combinations allow you to be quick at editing without reaching for the arrow keys: